-Costs pressures and supply chain disruptions remain and will continue to be challenging for both the businesses in the year ahead.
+Inflation pressure on food prices, staff availability and supply chain disruptions and high fuel costs remain and will continue to be challenging for both the businesses in the year ahead.

-We note that recent trading of Speirs Group shares, albeit at very low volumes, continues at a large discount to the net tangible asset backing of the ordinary shares (i.e. net of the Perpetual Preference Shares) which was approximately 26 cents per share at year end.
+We note that recent trading of Speirs Group shares, albeit at very low volumes, continues at a large discount to the net tangible asset backing of the ordinary shares (i.e.: net of the Perpetual Preference Shares) which was \$2.74 per share at 30 June 2022.